Skip to Main Content

 AI tools may not always use the most current information in the content they create.
 In some disciplines, it is crucial to have the most recent and updated information available.
 Think, for example, about the recent pandemic.
 Research was going at a very fast pace and it was important to have not only the most comprehensive and most reliable data available, but also the most recent.
 Technology is another area that is constantly changing, and information that is valid one year, may not be valid the next.
 There are many other examples, and it is important that you check the publication dates for any sources of information that are used in AI-generated texts.

-Note: As of April 2024, ChatGPT's (GPT-3.5) information comes from January 2022 and it does not have the ability to pull current information from the Internet.
+Note: As of October 2024, ChatGPT's training data comes from January 2022 and it has the ability to pull some current information from the Internet.
+Microsoft's Copilot's training data comes from October 2023, and it also has the ability to pull some current information from the Internet.

 Sources